Raynsad/learning-git/README.md

 The industry standard distributed version control system

 ## What problem does it solve?
-- Alice and Bob are working on a project together for school
-- They need to share code and turn it in
-- They don't know the proper way to do this, so they paste their code into a Google Doc
+Alice and Bob are working on a project together for school in which they need to share code and turn it in.
+However, they don't know the proper way to do this, so they paste their code into a Google Doc.

 ### Problem 1:
 - Alice and Bob copy the Google Doc into their own IDE's